zzonyo/trust-docs-test/source/index.html.md

     contracts.
 Please note that the rate limit of WS order push and RESTFUL private interface are separated from each other, with no relations.

-* You can refer to the following fields of "header" from api response.
-E.g.,you will get the total Read ratelimit("ratelimit-limit") and the remaining Read ratelimit("ratelimit-remaining") when you query the order info(/api/v1/contract_order_info) and you will get the total Trade ratelimit("ratelimit-limit") and the remaining Trade ratelimit("ratelimit-remaining") when you place an order(/api/v1/contract_order)).
+* Both read and trade interfaces will return the ratelimit info.You can refer to the following fields of "header" from api response.
+E.g.,you will get the total Read ratelimit("ratelimit-limit") and the remaining Read ratelimit("ratelimit-remaining") when you query the order info(/api/v1/contract_order_info) and you will get the total Trade ratelimit("ratelimit-limit") and the remaining Trade ratelimit("ratelimit-remaining") when you place an order(/api/v1/contract_order)). <a href= https://huobiapi.github.io/docs/dm/v1/en/#api-list > API Interface List </a>

     ratelimit-limit: the upper limit of requests per time, unit: time